rian39/notes/deleuze_foucault.md

 statements and visibilities ... which grapple like fighters, force one another to do something or capture one another, and on every occasion constitute 'truth' 67 {#knowing} {#images}

 'between the figure and the text we must admit a whole series of crisscrossings' 66 {#structure}

+ The light-being is a strictly indivisible condition, an a priori that is uniquely able to lay visibilities open to sight, and by the same stroke to the other senses, each time according to certain combinations which are themselves visible: for example, the tangible is a way in which the visible hides another visible.
+59

+each historical for- mation sees and reveals all it can within the conditions laid down for visibility, just as it says all it can within the condi- tions relating to statements.
+Nothing is every secret, even though nothing is ever immediately visible or directly readable.
+And in both cases the conditions do not meet deep within a consciousness or a subject, any more than they compose a single Entity: they are two forms of exteriority within which dispersion and dissemination take place,60 Foucault sometimes of statements, sometimes of visibilities.
+Language 'contains' words, phrases and propositions, but does not con- tain statements which are disseminated in accordance with certain irreducible distances.
+Statements are dispersed in accordance with their threshold and family.
+60-1

+Foucault says that the visible figures and the signs of writing combine, but in a different dimension to that of their respective forms.3* In this way we must also leap into a different di- mension to that of the stratum and its two forms, a third informal dimension that will take account both of the stratified composition of the two forms and of the primacy of the one over the other.
+What comprises this dimension, this new axis?
+69